serokell/style/haskell.md

     `2 + 2*2`.
   - When using currying with binary operators, you *must* add one space between the argument and the operation: `(42 +)`.
-  - You *must* remove all trailing whitespace.
+  - You *must* remove all trailing whitespace characters.
-  - You *must* append a trailing newline to all source files.
+  - You *must* append a trailing newline character to all source files.

 The last two points can be handled by [EditorConfig](https://editorconfig.org/).
 You are encouraged to install an EditorConfig plugin for your editor and use